Vocabulary words are the foundation of writing, so the more you know, the more engaging and accurate your writing will be. Grab a new word today!

 Definition of Dicacity :

 \ dīˈkasətē \ noun, archaic; biting wit.
-Also, raillery, sarcasm.
+And also, raillery, sarcasm.

 "When Chad Jr. couldn't understand the dicacity of Kyle's new knock-knock joke, he decided it was time to take a few classes at Garden City Community Clown College."